jnoller/workerpool/docs/source/index.rst

    def multi_download(user_input):
        outbox = Queue.Queue()
        errbox = Queue.Queue()
-       with workerpool.pool(8, outbox=outbox, errbox=errbox) as pool:
+       with workers.pool(8, outbox=outbox, errbox=errbox) as pool:
            for uri, path in user_input:
                pool.inbox.put((download_file, [uri, path], {}))
-       for err in workerpool.iterqueue(errbox):
+       for err in workers.iterqueue(errbox):
            raise err
-       for path, bytes in workerpool.iterqueue(outbox):
+       for path, bytes in workers.iterqueue(outbox):
            print 'file %s: %s bytes downloaded' % (path, bytes)

 If you are familiar with threading in Python you might wonder what